gonative-cc/sui-native/nBTC/docs/bitcoin_deposit_spec.md

 ## Outputs Structure & Validation

-The nBTC contract parses transaction outputs (from index 0 to N).
+The nBTC contract parses transaction outputs (from index 0).
 It applies a **"First Match"** policy for identifying relevant outputs.

 ### A. Deposit Output (The Payment)